DmitriBogdanov/numerical-methods-5_newtons_method/README.md

 Contains implementations of following numerical methods:

+* Bisection method
+* Secant method
-* Newton's method for solving nonlinear equations
+* Newton's method
-* Newton's method for solving systems of nonlinear equations
+* Newton's method for systems

 Note that present implementations are intended for academic purposes, as such they are not meant to be used in any sort of high-performance production code.